mskill/malika/GitHub_SSHKey.md

 ## SSH Key Generation

+An SSH key is an access credential in the SSH protocol.
+Its function is similar to that of user names and passwords, but the keys are primarily used for automated processes.

 - Launch Git Bash.
 - Type the following, replacing <your email address> with the email address that is linked to your Github account, and hit Enter: